 Fast forward through much interest on the part of the Manhattanite, multitudes of romantic adjacent dates, and an "I'm chill with whatever" attitude on the part of my intimacy-allergic friend.
 Eventually, she caught feels.
 Of course, this development of feelings coincided with her realization that a full relationship would probably never materialize with this superb gentleman.
 Manhattanite had just gotten out of a long-term relationship, and was moving away to grad school in six months.
 He also had some family and mental health matters to sort out.

 Manhattanite said he was 88% clear on the fact that he really liked my friend, but that he didn't want a relationship.
-She attempted to dismiss him as a sociopathic f*ckboy, but he was actually a kind, emotionally intelligent, non-socio dude who wanted to be single.
+She attempted to write him off as a bad guy, but he was actually a kind, emotionally intelligent, dude who wanted to be single.
 They both saw other people, but continued to see each other, even meeting up when in each others' cities when Manhattanite was no longer a Manhattanite.

 If by now you can't tell, this friend is me.
 Somehow, writing about my friend feels less terrifying.
 I'm very mortified by how long I spent thinking this man would "pick me" for something beyond a diet relationship, rather than going out there and picking what I actually wanted, which was absolutely not the sweet but indecipherable hieroglyphic of a person that Manhattanite is, for me at least.

 I'll never quite understand why our excellent chemistry combined with friendship closeness was never enough for him to want to exclusively date me.
 We're still in touch as friends, and I have to assume he's not an attention-seeking emotional monster, but someone who genuinely did not want a relationship in a non-nefarious, legitimate way.
 He kept whatever we had going on for so long because I encouraged him to.